Migraine

-Globally, approximately 15% of people are affected by migraine, making it the third-most prevalent disorder in the world and one of the most common causes of disability.
-Beginning at puberty, women experience higher rates than men of incidence, severity of symptoms, and disability related to migraines.
-From age 30 to 50, up to 4 times as many women experience migraine attacks as men.
-Estrogen levels may impact migraine mechanisms of action through neurotransmitters, ion levels, and blood flow.
+Approximately 14% (1.16 billion) of people worldwide are affected by migraine, making it the third-most disabling condition affecting the nervous system and one of the most common causes of disability.
+Women experience more and longer migraines than men do, and higher disability related to migraines, beginning in puberty.
+Migraines often start occurring after the first menstrual period, increasing in frequency over time, peaking during perimenopause, and tending to decrease following menopause.
+From age 30 to 50, up to four times as many women experience migraine attacks as men.